Mahabub Ara Begum Gini

-Mahabub Ara Begum Gini (born 1 August 1961) is a Bangladesh Awami League politician, member of parliament, and a whip in the parliament.
+Mahabub Ara Begum Gini (born 1 August 1961) is a Bangladesh Awami League politician, a former Jatiya Sangsad member representing the Gaibandha-2 constituency, and a former whip in the parliament.

 Biography

 Gini graduated from the University of Dhaka.
-She was elected to Parliament from Gaibandha-2 in 2009 as a candidate of Bangladesh Awami League.
+She was elected to parliament from Gaibandha-2 in 2009 as a candidate of Bangladesh Awami League.
 She won the nomination for the 2014 general election in 2013, despite some opposition from local party members of Bangladesh Awami League.
-She would win the election in 2014.
-She is a member of the Parliamentary Standing Committee on Women and Children Affairs.
-The body has called for the introduction of housing for female workers in rural areas.